simplex-chat/simplex-chat/docs/guide/secret-groups.md

 1. On Android, tap on the floating pencil button at the bottom-right corner of the screen.
 On iOS, tap on the pencil button at the top-right corner of the screen.
 2. Tap **Create secret group**.
-3. Enter group display name and an optional full name.
+3. Enter desired group display name and full name (optional).
 4. Tap **Create**.

 ## Managing a group

 ### Editing your group profile

-If you are a group owner, you can edit your group profile.
+As a group owner, you can edit your group profile.

 1. Open a group chat.
-2. Tap on the group's name at the top of the screen.
+2. Tap on your group's name at the top of the screen.
 3. Tap **Edit group profile**.
 4. Options:
    - Choose a new display name.